wany1601/Programming2/Assignment/P2 - Assignment01.md

   * fName
   * lName
   * age
-  * addr: object of the Address class in Task 3.1
+  * address: object of the Address class in Task 3.1
   * email

 * **Methods**: